DonEnricoEsteve/DSNS-2025/README.md

 Recordings were sampled at a rate of 1017 Hz and online band-pass filtered from 1–400 Hz.
 Data was preprocessed as follows: trial definition, line noise and artifact removal, low-pass filtering at 90 Hz, and ICA.
 The data was epoched in the time range of -0.3-0.8 s relative to event/stimuli onset.

 The data used in the project is:
-* Epoched data in a mat file named “dataorig_minus_ERF”.
+* Epoched data in a mat file named “ICA_dataorig”.
+* Evoked data per experimental condition in a mat file "don_ERF".
 For each of the 42 study participants.

 The data for two of the 42 participants and can be found in the following link, for pipeline implementation purposes: [DSNS](https://livebiuac-my.sharepoint.com/:f:/g/personal/elizabeth_vaisman_live_biu_ac_il/EmTGDL0frsxFvlgsm3hs5woBhhSwPVyjT6H3Ak81gwvxgg?e=DkC58C)